|Nutritional Guidelines (per serving)|

-Hallullas are a very popular Chilean bread.
+Hallullas are a popular Chilean bread.
 They are simple, round, rather plain-looking breads, but they are quite tasty and rich, thanks to the addition of a little bit of lard (or vegetable shortening).
-They are perfect size for the beloved Chilean ham and cheese sandwiches called aliados (which literally means "allies"- I guess ham and cheese are good allies!).
+They are the perfect size for the beloved Chilean ham and cheese sandwiches called aliados.

 - 3 cups flour (all purpose)

 - 1 teaspoon sugar

 - 1 teaspoon salt

 - 1/2 cup milk (warm)

 - 1/4 cup lard (or vegetable shortening, softened)